Leveraging Experience to Manage Diverse Lakes, Landscapes, and People

 - Students making oral or poster presentations as primary authors will be considered for student awards.

-- All presenters of accepted abstracts must register for the symposium no later than September 3, 2021 to ensure inclusion in the symposium program.
+- All presenters of accepted abstracts must register for the symposium no later than September 2, 2022.
 NALMS does not waive registration fees for presenters.

 General Abstract Information